johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

     ```

 At this point, our `nestMicroservice` testing app is live-linked to the custom transporter code in the `@faye-tut/nestjs-faye-transporter` NPM package we're working on.
+Any changes we make to that code will trigger a rebuild, and because we linked, those changes are *immediately* visible.
+Very cool stuff there.

 ##### Running the Test